how the event works

 A crowd favorite at the Silver Spurs Rodeo, Mutton Bustin’ is a fun event that only happens during our June Silver Spurs Rodeo.
-Serving as an additional rodeo event just for the little cowboys and cowgirls, Mutton Bustin’ is a family-friendly event that fun and entertaining for participants and spectators.
+Serving as an additional rodeo event just for the little cowboys and cowgirls, Mutton Bustin’ is a family-friendly event that is fun and entertaining for participants and spectators.